meetbikhani/Sufra/README.md

 ### For Hotels:
 1. Upload surplus food (name, quantity, price, location)
-2. Data stored in MongoDB database
+2. Data stored in a MongoDB database
-3. Food becomes available for workers
+3. Food becomes available for workers instantly on the app

 ### For Workers:
 1. Enter budget and preferences